![]() |

 Acorn Heritage Services Nantucket, MA 02554 |

-roadside architecture.
 Aaron now serves as the Chairman of the Nantucket Historical Commission (which he founded) and the Nantucket Cultural Council.
 He was recently honored as a "40 Under 40" for outstanding community participation.
 Aaron is President of the American Association for History and Computing and has organized the 2007 Annual Meeting in Providence focusing on public history and technology.
 Aaron sits on the board for the Recent Past Preservation Network and the Vernacular Architecture Forum.
 Aaron has taught classes in

 historic preservation for the Nantucket Community School.
 He has been